invntio/easybooks/README.md

 * [Inventio's Contributor Guidelines](CONTRIBUTING.md)
 * [Inventio's Contributor Terms](CONTRIBUTING.md#contributor-terms)

-Any contribution intentionally submitted for inclusion in an Inventio project, shall comply with the licensing model (MIT) and therefore licensed as described below, without any additional terms or conditions:
+Any contribution intentionally submitted for inclusion in the Inventio project, shall comply with the MIT License and therefore licensed as described below, without any additional terms or conditions:

 ## License
 Inventio is licensed under the MIT License.
 See [LICENSE](LICENSE) for more information.